ZyadZ2000/STM32_Serial_Terminal_Game/README.md

 # Implementation details

 The game is implemented using the Active Object design pattern on top of FreeRTOS.
-This pattern is used to eliminate the most of the blocking typically found in traditional RTOS tasks.
+This pattern is used to eliminate most of the blocking typically found in traditional RTOS tasks.
 Credit to <a href="https://www.youtube.com/@StateMachineCOM">Dr. Miro Samek</a> for the idea and explanation.

 ## There are two main Active Objects: